Theodore Laroche Professor

 If the difference in size/shape of the original animal and the resulting animal is great, the spell requires more concentration and skill.
 Same goes for difference in detail.
 Also, if the original creature has a smilar name or the same number of vowels as the resulting creature, the spell is easier. (e: cat – dog, horse – bear, snow owl – snow fox).

-(e: a stork into three flamingos – since a flamingo and a stork are similar in size, the spell requires less concentration, but since you need to transfigure it into three flamingos, the spell requires more skill.
+If the original creature is being transformed into a flock, herd or just more than one different creature; the spell is considered difficult (some can be very difficult).
+Also, if the original creature is the same size as its result, less concentration is needed. (e: a stork into three flamingos – since a flamingo and a stork are similar in size, the spell requires less concentration, but since you need to transfigure it into three flamingos, the spell requires more skill.
 A bear into 20 hedgehogs – the spell is very difficult, since we have a large number and a large variation in size, the names of the animals do not have the same number of vowels and the hedgehog spikes are considered more detailed than fur.)

 Conjuration [CO]